 The Boston Cooking-School Cookbook succeeded because its recipes were easy to follow with standard, precise measurements – ‘half cups’ and ‘teaspoons’ instead of ‘handfuls’ and ‘pinches.’
 It also covered a lot of ground with more than 1,200 clearly written, dependable recipes.
 Good old Yankee favorites like Boston Brown Bread and Fish Chowder were included, along with exotic-sounding continental dishes like Turkish Pilaf and Halibut a la Poulette.

 During Fannie Farmer’s lifetime, 21 editions and 360,000 copies of the book were sold.
-By 1990, four million copies were sold, making The Boston Cooking-School Cookbook one of the best-selling cookbooks ever.
+By 1990, four million copies sold, making The Boston Cooking-School Cookbook one of the best-selling cookbooks ever.

 What made Fannie Farmer’s achievement extraordinary was that she had contracted polio at 16, dropped out of high school and struggled for years to learn to walk again.
 She never lost her limp.
 Later in life, she suffered a stroke.
 Ten days before her death, she gave a lecture from a wheelchair.